H0B4RT/RoR-Departed/README.md

 - safari (explore petrichor v as an enemy!)*

-and much, much more. i hope to eventually add more people to my team, but unfortunately i might not have the money needed to pay for a team.
+and much, much more. i hope to eventually add more people to my team. if you would LIKE to work on stuff, lemme know. i hope to release a video of some timelapses on the items i had to redo with some of the music i'm working on in the background.

 ----------
 # DEVELOPMENT

-it's now july 19th 2025, and development has been going on for almost 2 years. unfortunately, just like before, im not goin as fast as i want to. however, i did have to deal with brain surgery, college work, work work, and drama to deal with so. my deepest apologies for not going any faster, i hope to get it out... at some point. i'm not sure if i'll hit my original goal of a first release by the end of 2026.
+it's now the second night of september, and development has been going on for nearly 2 years. im still not goin as fast as i want to, but the brain surgery is behind me and im recovering swimmingly. college and work are back on my plate, with a side of drama still. i hope to start going faster, and i've also decided to start accepting help. i wasn't comfortable doing it before cuz i wanted to pay people, but people wanted to work on the project anyway so ye ye. first release... sometime soon.

 the reason this game is being made is simple: i love risk of rain. i love the risk of rain community. late one night i was thinking to myself, "hey. i really like this game, but i wish there was like... a true 3d version of rorr." so the idea of Risk of Rain Departed was born!